SoftlySplinter/SCIENCE/md/SEM5720/00-notes.md

 Around 10% of the capacity is a good size for the TCP buffer size.

+#### TCP Slow Start (RFC 2001)

+Intermediate routers must queue packets - congestion may occur at routers.

+Congestion window (CWND).

+1. Initially set to 1 segment (based on announced MSS).
+2. On first ACK, increase CWND by 1 segments of bytes.
+3. Now 2 segments are sent and ACK'd.
+CWND is increased to 4 segments.
+4. Exponentiall increase until peak flow reached or router discards packets.
+5. Sender can transmit up to the minimu of the sliding window size and CWND.

+Has two phases:

+1. Exponential increase.
+2. Linear increase.

+Based on a threshold (the slow start threshold).

+Drops drastically when there is packet loss.

 #### Persist Timer

 Keeps window size information flowing even if the other end closes its receive window.